-International Men’s Health Week 2018 kicks off on 11 June
+International Men’s Health Week 2019 starts on 10 June

-Information on what is happening during Men’s Health Week around the world is available here.
+Information on what is happening during Men’s Health Week around the world is also available here.